*This article was originally published in 2016.

 - Host a photo contest

 So there you have it – six spookily effective and simple campaign ideas for your social media on Halloween.
 Hope you get to employ at least one this year and get that extra boost in engagement and sales that you are looking for.
-Keep content repurposing in mind when creating new content – you might not need to create everything from scratch.
+Keep content repurposing in mind when creating new content – there may be a way you can add a twist to an already existing piece instead of creating everything from scratch.